 The towels and toiletries even might be for an additional charge, as we found when looking for an apartment in Italy.

 Both the hotels and serviced apartments can come with staff who you can contact in case of questions or if you have some requests.
 Both can have pools, wifi, restaurants on-site and other amenities – it just depends on the property in question.

 Difference #4 – how the stay itself differs

 In a hotel, you have a no-fuss stay.
 You don’t need to do any chores – if you wish [to ignore the Help us keep green sign in the bathroom], you can get clean towels and bed linens every single day.
 Your bed is made, the room – vacuumed and washed, trash is taken out, dust cleaned… just come and enjoy your life.
 Your laundry even can be done for you, ironing included.

-On the other hand, in an apartment you are like home, which means not only the extra comfort but extra chores as well.
+On the other hand, in an apartment, you are like at home, which means not only extra comfort but extra chores as well.
 So, at least sometimes you need to clean yourself if something’s dirty, dishes need to be done (if you’re lucky, there’ll be a dishwasher available), the towels might not be changed, and you’ll most probably have to take the trash out by yourself.

 Of course, there are serviced apartments that are more similar to hotels in the way that they’re serviced more, but unfortunately, I haven’t yet encountered such in Europe.

 This might surprise you, but sometimes it’s cheaper to stay in an apartment instead of a hotel.

 Usually, the longer you want to stay in an apartment, the cheaper it becomes.
 Plus, when you calculate how much you can save on not eating out in restaurants, the difference becomes just so much bigger.